Chuo-ku Tourism Association Official Blog

 Transformation around Harumi Wharf

-I went to see what kind of situation Harumi, who was decided to be the Olympic athlete village to be held in Tokyo in 2020, is in progress.
+I went to see what the situation is Harumi, who was decided to be the Olympic athlete village to be held in Tokyo in 2020.

 The area around Harumi Pier was undergoing an amazing transformation.